api3dao/airnode/packages/airnode-operation/README.md

 `authorizers` - a list of `authorizer` contracts.
 The values must correspond to a value defined in the `authorizers` top-level field.

+**Authorizations**

+`authorizations` - a key/value object where the key is the type of authorization and the value is an object containing a list of the authorized addresses for an endpoint id.

+`authorizations.requesterEndpointAuthorizations.[endpointId]` - a key-value object where the key is the endpoint id and the value is a list of the authorized addresses.

 **Endpoints**